adityapk00/zqw-docs/docs/using-zec-qt-wallet.md

 ## Generating a new address

-Visiting the **Receive** tab of zec-qt-wallet will show all current addresses in the wallet and enable you to generate new ones.
+Visiting the **Receive** tab of ZecWallet will show all current addresses in the wallet and enable you to generate new ones.
 To learn about the different types of addresses available in Zcash which are transparent, shielded (Sprout and Sapling) please visit [this page](https://zcash.readthedocs.io/en/latest/rtd_pages/addresses.html).
 It is not possible to remove an address from the wallet once it has been generated.

 !!! tip "Backup after generating a new address"
     Whenever a new address is generated you should ensure that you have a backup of the address.
 Only Sapling uses a HD wallet and can be [recreated from a seed](https://z.cash/blog/sapling-in-hd/) whereas transparent or Sprout addresses either require the private key or a `wallet.dat` backup made after the address was created.
 See the [Backing up section](/using-zec-qt-wallet/#backing-up) for more details.